joseortiz3/DataflowAttributes/README.md

         a6 = IndependentAttr(6, 'a6')
         a7 = DeterminantAttr(['a4','a5'], 'update_a7', 'a7')
  ```
- The library takes care of the rest.
-Running the example shows how this works.
+The module takes care of the rest (setting values, getting values, and updating values).
+Running the example (execute the module) shows how this works.
+Give it a try!
 Attributes 1, 2, etc. in the diagram correspond to `a1`, `a2`, etc. in the example code:

  ```
    ------------- Testing the bad way of updating dependent attributes ------------